NRI GuideUpdated on: 10 March 2026

 CEO & Founder of InvestMates

-With more than 37.8 million NRIs worldwide, FEMA compliance plays an important role in your financial life.
+With millions of NRIs spread across the globe, FEMA compliance plays an important role in your financial life.
 FEMA decides how you send money to India or abroad, which accounts you can operate, what property you can buy and what investments you can hold.
 This guide explains every FEMA rule that affects your finances so you can operate confidently and avoid penalties.

 Key Takeaway